 Alyson Thibodeau (2012).
 Isotopic Evidence for the Provenance of Turquoise, Glaze Paints and Metals in the Southwestern USA.
 (PhD in Geosciences; co-supervised with Joaquin Ruiz, UA Geosciences).
 Aly is currently a postdoctoral fellow in geochemistry at the University of Toronto.

 Thomas Fenn (2011).
 Applications of Heavy Isotope Research to Archaeological Problems of Provenance and Trade.
 (Co-supervised with Joaquin Ruiz, UA Geosciences).
-Tom was a postdoctoral fellow with Dr. Patrick Degryse in the Division of Geology, Katholieke Universiteit Leuven, Belgium from mid-2011 to mid 2013, and is now back in Tucson and job-hunting.
+Tom was a postdoctoral fellow with Dr. Patrick Degryse in the Division of Geology, Katholieke Universiteit Leuven, Belgium from mid-2011 to mid 2013, and is now back in Tucson.

 Lesley Frame (2009).Technological Change in Southwestern Asia: Metallurgical Production Styles and Social Values during the Chalcolithic and Early Bronze Age.
 Lesley's PhD is in Materials Science and Engineering, and was co-supervised by Pam Vandiver and myself.
 She was a Fulbright Fellow at the University of Cardiff in 2010/11, and is currently employed as a research metallurgist in New Haven, Connecticut.